XingyuZHAO-THU/MC-CFD-coupling/README.md

 ## 1. Introduction
 ### 1.1 Overview
 This program implements high-fidelity steady-state and transient Neutron/Thermal-hydraulics coupling between RMC and ANSYS Fluent.
-- RMC is a 3D neutron transport code for reactors based on the Monte Carlo method
+- RMC is a 3D neutron transport code for reactors based on the Monte Carlo method.
 - ANSYS Fluent is a CFD-based thermal-hydraulics code.

-Theoretically, this program can be quickly applied to reactors with any geometric structure.
+Theoretically, this program can be quickly applied to any type of reactors with various geometries and materials.
 ### 1.2 Prerequisites
+* Operating System Requirements: CentOS 7, Ubuntu 22.04, or higher versions of Linux distributions.
+This version cannot run directly on Windows systems，where modifications and adaptations are required.
 * RMC 3.5.0 or higher, available upon resonable requests from the **'REAL'** group of the Department of Engineering Physics, Tsinghua University at http://reallab.ep.tsinghua.edu.cn.
 * ANSYS Fluent 2021 R1 **(recommended)** or higher.
-* hdf5, the version must be consistent with the RMC compilation environment and ANSYS Fluent’s hdf5 architecture, **v1.10.5 is recommended**.
+* hdf5, the version must be consistent with the RMC compilation dependencies and ANSYS Fluent’s hdf5 architecture, **v1.10.5 is recommended**.
+* mpich, v3.2.1 or higher is recommended.
-* cmake, version 3.26.0 or higher is recommended.
+* cmake, v3.26.0 or higher is recommended.
 ### 1.3 Program Structure
-* The `\lib_h5rw` folder contains the compilation path for the dynamic link libraries needed for external hdf5 read/write.
+* The `\lib_h5rw` folder contains the dynamic link libraries compiling external hdf5 read/write functions.
 * The `\libudf` folder contains the UDF compilation path and library files for Fluent, which are `.dll` and `.lib` on **Windows**, and `.so` on **Linux**.
 * `compile.sh` is the script to compile the above dynamic link libraries on Linux.
 * `init.py` is the coupling initialization script.